Down

 Mould comes in different colours depending on the strain and some might appear as different colours in different conditions.
 This can make them hard to identify, so it’s best to play it safe and get rid of mould as soon as you see it!
 Green mould is common in many UK homes and may be the one you spot on your carpets or on fabrics and mattresses.
 You might also first notice a musty carpet smell before you actually see anything, so see to any strange carpet smells!

-How to clean mould and mildew out of carpet and rugs
+How to clean mould and mildew out of carpets and rugs

 If cleaning your rug has revealed mould on it, first check to see if it has reached the backing.
 When mould has spread to a large portion of the back of your rug, it may need to be replaced.
 If not, you can kill the mould by letting your carpet sit in the sun for 24-48 hours.